digital-cargo/good-practice-truck-preadvice/README.md

 **externalReference**

 - The externalReference contains the ID information of the driver.
-- The Type of ID is shared in the documentType.
+- The type of ID is shared in the documentType.
 This can be e.g. "Driver License", "Passport" or "ID-Card"
 - The ID Number is to be shared in the documentIdentifier
-- TBC - Place of ID issueing is to be shared in the createdAtLocation (LINK??)
+- TBC: Place of ID issueing is to be shared in the [createdAtLocation](https://onerecord.iata.org/ns/cargo/index-en.html#createdAtLocation).
-Todo Hendrik

 ```json
 {